THE NEW WAVE IN SENIOR LIVING

 With the Baby Boomer wave fast approaching the seniors housing sector, developers must focus not only on quantity, but also qualities.
 The characteristics that such a huge demographic will bring to the marketplace and how those translate into style preferences and other demands from their housing and communities are hugely important.

-There’s no mistaking the importance of this market “moment.”
-Or perhaps better to call it a movement.
-Any way you slice it the opportunity is huge.
-RE Business Online reported that every day in the U.S. 10,000 people turn 65, and the number of older adults will more than double over the next several decades to exceed 88 million people and 20 percent of the population by 2050.
+that every day in the U.S. 10,000 people turn 65, and the number of older adults will more than double over the next several decades to exceed 88 million people and 20 percent of the population by 2050.

 Developers must capitalize, they must find success in making a house a home — multiplied by thousands — and turn good living into an elevated lifestyle.
 Active adult properties are the first housing type to benefit from aging Baby Boomers, according to many panelists at France Media’s InterFace Seniors Housing Northeast conference in Philadelphia.
 Although the product type offers fewer services, it provides an active lifestyle for retirees.
 Compared to their parents’ generation, Baby Boomers seek to live independently for longer periods.